-The Smithsonian’s Lemelson Center for the Study of Invention and Innovation and George Mason University’s Center for the Protection of Intellectual Property (CPIP) invite you to a discussion.
+The Smithsonian Institution’s Lemelson Center for the Study of Invention and Innovation and George Mason University’s Center for the Protection of Intellectual Property (CPIP) invite you to a panel and discussion.

 Patents on Life: